brad-do/nb-miscellany/README.md

 ## poverty.ipynb
 A notebook that plots the US poverty rate and annotates the plot as to when key legislation was enacted.

+## pyohio_2019_schedule.ipynb
+A simple example of screen scraping a conference schedule from a website and writing the results to a CSV.

 ## read_html_part1.ipynb
 A notebook providing an example of pandas' powerful read_html function.